 R1, R10–R12 are each attached to only one thoracic vertebra (Fig. 2-5).
 Meanwhile, the other R2–R9 are attached to the two adjacent thoracic vertebrae.

 Fig. 5-1.
 Intercostal muscles.

-Along with the scalene muscles holding R1–R2 (Figs. 3-10,11), the intercostal muscles elevate the ribs.
+Along with the scalene muscles holding R1–R2 (Figs. 3-10,11), the external, internal, innermost intercostal muscles elevate the ribs.
 The elevation of the ribs results in an enlarged thoracic cavity, which is for inhalation.
-The mechanism between the rib elevation and thoracic cavity enlargement can be explained by two movements.
+The mechanism between the rib elevation and the thoracic cavity enlargement can be explained by two movements.

 Fig. 5-2.
 Movements of thoracic wall for inhalation.